skip to content

 -ett

 Note that if the stem ends in -ett, a third -t is not added.
 The past tense ending -t is effectively absorbed.
+The eME past participle has a single final <t>, as in ModE.

 All verbs in -etten follow this pattern:

-setten sette set set
+setten sette iset set set

-letten lette let let
+letten lette ilet let let

 like ModE - shortened stem vowel and elision of -(e)d